Curriculum

 Each of the patient scenarios is developed by and explored in the classes below using evidence-based methods to develop the student-centered approach to learning.

-In the Physical Therapy Science classes, the students are directed by the instructors to discover and practice the hands-on evaluation and treatment techniques needed when treating a patient with the diagnosis being studied in the Clinical Science Classes.
-These classes have 25 to 30 students enrolled.
+Basic Sciences In the student-centered Basic Science classes, the diagnosis being presented in the Clinical Science class is supported by learning the anatomy, physiology, biomechanics, medical and PT interventions and laboratory values.
+These classes have 25 to 30 students enrolled. | Physical Therapy Science In the Physical Therapy Science classes, the students are directed by the instructors to discover and practice the hands-on evaluation and treatment techniques needed when treating a patient with the diagnosis being studied in the Clinical Science Classes.
+These classes have 25 to 30 students enrolled. |

 Other classes that support each of the cases presented in the Clinical Science classes include: